manudeepsinha/manudeepsinha/README.md

 Facial Recognition using OpenCV: This project uses OpenCV to recognize faces in real-time and recognizes with already saved data of person to authorize them.

 🌱 What I'm Currently Learning
 I'm currently working on my portfolio website to showcase my skills and experience.
-I'm also interested in learning more about bloackchain and AI.

 🎨 My Interests
 I'm into minimalism and try to keep things simple and clutter-free (it reflects in my code).
 In my free time, I love to code for myself, read online articles, and learn new things.
 I also enjoy watching movies and TV shows (The Office >>>), playing guitar, and playing chess.